Igor-Yworld/asgaros-forum/README.md

 Asgaros Forum is a lightweight and simple plugin to extend WordPress with the function of a forum.

 The fork has all the necessary meta tags for posts.
 Forum maps for adding to search engines, for better indexing and SEO in general.
 Micro-markup DiscussionForumPosting.
+The advertising system has been restored.
+A number of other changes have been made to improve SEO.
+For example, duplicate descriptions and titles of multi-page topics have been removed.
 Tested with latest versions of PHP 8+, MySQL 8+ and WordPress 6.7.+ The forum advertising system has been restored.

 ## Description
 Asgaros Forum is the perfect WordPress plugin if you want to extend your website with a lightweight and feature-rich discussion board.
 It is easy to set up, super fast and perfectly integrated into WordPress.